Manage your apps with App Studio for Microsoft Teams

 Once you have finished defining your application, the Test and Distribute section allows you export your app’s definition as a zip file which then can be shared and uploaded into the Teams client for testing.
 Clicking export downloads the zip file as appname.zip in your default download directory.

 On your project home page, you can upload your app to a team, submit your app to your company custom app store for users in your organization, or submit your app to App Source for all Teams users.
 Your IT admin will review these submissions.
 You can return to the Publish page to check on your submission status and learn if your app was approved or rejected by your IT admin.
 This is also where you'll come to submit updates to your app or cancel any currently active submissions.

 A card is a container for short or related pieces of information.
 Microsoft Teams supports cards, which can have multiple properties and attachments.
 Cards are a key way that bots and connectors relay actionable information to users.

 To make this process easier and less error-prone, the Card Editor tab lets you build Hero Cards or Thumbnail Cards using a form and verify and test the resulting card (exactly as a user would see it) through a bot.
 It also provides the corresponding JSON, C#, or Node.js code for the card that you can copy/paste into your app's source code.

 If you already have a card that you would like to verify inside Teams, you can paste the JSON for that card into the JSON tab under Add card info and send it to yourself to see what it looks like in a chat.

 React Control Library

-This React control library will be deprecated in the future.
-Consider using the Fluent-UI react controls as an alternative (formerly Stardust UI).
+This React control library is deprecated in the future.
+Consider using the Fluent-UI react controls as an alternative previously Stardust UI.

 Creating an app that follows the Teams best practices is a great way to give your app a look and feel that fits seamlessly with the Teams client experience.
 The UI controls that you use are critical to achieving that end.
 To make it easier to create a consistent UI, App Studio provides several categories of UI controls which follow Teams design principles.